andreypopp/react-derivable/README.md

 ### `pure(Component)`

-Also makes component reactive but also define `shouldComponentUpdate` which compares `props` and `state` with respect to reactive values.
+Makes component reactive and defines `shouldComponentUpdate` which compares `props` and `state` with respect to reactive values.

 That allows to get rid of unnecessary re-renders.